bipinKrishnan/ml-recipe-book/_build/html/_sources/mlm.md

 :align: center
 ```

-The only difference is that, instead of strings it will be tokens.
+The only difference is that, instead of words it will be tokens.
 So we will write a function to tokenize the input sentences and then do the above mentioned steps on the tokenized outputs.

 Let's load the tokenizer for our model: